 - simply mix the juice of one lemon into a glass of plain, fresh (preferably distilled) water,

 - wait at least ten to thirty minutes before you consume anything else.

 Think of the solution of lemon juice and water as a liquid Brillo pad, cleaning everything it touches on its way down.
 The overall cleansing process outlined in this article is done only once a week.
 But taking this morning drink of lemon water is something you can do every day of your life for a mild daily body cleanse of your digestive system.

-Once you have drunk the lemon water and waited the requisite ten to thirty minutes, you may consume any fruit or vegetable you like, just as long as you juice it—but be sure to juice it yourself.
+Once you have drunk the lemon water and waited the requisite ten to thirty minutes, you may consume any vegetable you like, just as long as you juice it—but be sure to juice it yourself.
 (Bottled or canned juices are not allowed, since the processing removes many of the valuable vitamins and minerals.)